-Master of Arts in Theology
+Master of Arts (Theology)

-Biblical Studies or Counseling
+Biblical Studies or Biblical Worldview

-The purpose of the Master of Arts program is to develop students’ theological competency and practical skills in order that they might minister more effectively in support roles within their local churches.
+The purpose of the Master of Arts (Theology) program is to develop students’ theological competency and practical skills in order that they might minister more effectively in support roles within their local churches.

+You want to minister more effectively in your church, but you don’t know how.
 You know the Bible has answers; you’re just not sure how to provide them.
 Maybe you’ve been given the chance to teach.
 It’s been exciting, but you are discovering that it’s difficult to present anything with depth.
 You’re just not sure how to make the connections and present the truth.

 Applicants must hold a recognized four-year bachelors degree with a minimum GPA of 2.0.
 Applicants with a GPA greater than or equal to 2.0 but less than 2.5 will be accepted on probation.
 See catalog for more details.